ZackaryGleason/ZackaryGleason/README.md

 ## Objective

-My journey into cybersecurity is fueled by an insatiable curiosity to unravel the complexities of cyberspace and a relentless drive to stay ahead of the curve in this ever-evolving field.
+My journey into cybersecurity is fueled by an insatiable hunger to learn new skills, improve my abilities, and a relentless drive to stay ahead of the curve in this ever-evolving field.
 I thrive on challenges and am eager to dive into this dynamic field of work.

 ## Skills